Tutorial Gateway

 Java charAt Method 1

-In this string charAt program, We are going to ask the user to enter Y or N.
+In this string charAt program, we will ask the user to enter Y or N. The Java charAt program will display the message based on the user-entered character.

 package StringFunctions;